trgiahuy14/courses-manager-php/README.md

-# learning-crm-php
+# courses-manager-php
-Learning CRM system built in PHP &amp; MySQL for managing online courses, students, categories, and user accounts.
+An courses manager system built in PHP &amp; MySQL for managing online courses and user accounts.